ParishaPatel/Aequilibrium-Coding-Test/README.md

 **************************Aequilibrium coding challenge************************************

+AequilibriumTest(Exercise -1)  - File contain the Excerscie-1 Solution.
+(Part of the project file)

 Important Points:
 1. All test data required is placed in "TestRunDetails.properties" file which is available in resources
 2. Path for browser is provided by OsPath.java class inside codingTest.AequSwagLab.Browser package.